akamming/esp_domoticz_opentherm_handler/README.md

 - An EnableHotWater device and HotWater Setpoint device for hot water control
 - A Holiday Mode switch: Prevents heating when in thermostat mode (only frost protection)
 - A Weather Dependent Mode switch: When in thermostat mode, decides whether to use the PID regulator or the Weather Dependent mode, where the boiler setpoint is derived from the outside temperature
+- A Reset Device button: Triggers a device reboot

 Thermostat mode includes:
 - PID-based temperature control for precise regulation